Digital calendar: Locally or in the cloud

 It is a common functionality to have a calendar on computers and smartphones, often via locally installed email programs or webmail that can be accessed with a standard browser.

 Some examples of locally installed applications for individual use are the Lightning extension for Mozilla Thunderbird, Microsoft Outlook without Exchange Server, or Windows Calendar.

-Examples of calendars which allow the sharing of information between users are, for example, Mozilla Sunbird, Windows Live Calendar, Google Calendar, or Microsoft Outlook with Exchange Server.
+Examples of calendars which allow the sharing of information between users are Windows Live Calendar, Google Calendar, or Microsoft Outlook with Exchange Server.

 Web-based interface

 Web-based interfaces allow users to access their calendars from any computer, tablet or mobile phone with a web browser.
 This can be implemented for most calendars which can be accessed over the internet.

 Online calendar

 An online calendar is a web application that allow one or more users to edit, and optionally share with other users, online access to a digital calendar.